CarsonDavis/review-builder/README.md

 summarizer.summarize_book("book_summary.md")
 ```

+#### Prompt Engineering
+I've found that some books do better with custom prompts, and I will often iterate on a single chapter before running the whole book.

-If you are fine-tuning the summarization prompts, you can provide a custom system prompt and instruction and then log the results.
+If you are fine-tuning the summarization prompts, you can provide a custom system prompt and instruction.

 ```python
 from book_summarizer import BookSummarizer